Asian Studies, Certificate

 Incompatible Majors: BA in Asia studies (East Asia); BA in Asia studies (South Asia); BA in Asia studies (Southeast Asia); BA in global Asia studies

-Other Admission Requirements: There are no specific admission requirements other than a student's desire to learn about Asia.
+Other Admission Requirements: There are no specific admission requirements other than a desire to learn about Asia.

 A student pursuing an undergraduate certificate must be enrolled as a degree-seeking student at ASU.
-Undergraduate certificates are not awarded prior to the award of an undergraduate degree.
-A student already holding an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.
+Undergraduate certificates are not awarded before the completion of an undergraduate degree.
+A student who already holds an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.

 Career Outlook

-Graduates who have combined the certificate in Asian studies with their major program of study often decide to pursue employment in teaching, journalism, global finance and banking, international law and global public health.
+Graduates who have combined the certificate in Asian studies with their major program of study often decide to pursue employment in teaching, journalism, global finance and banking, international law or global public health.
 Advanced degrees or certifications may be required for academic or clinical positions.

 Example Careers